Christopher M. Gorman

 Christopher M. Gorman assumed the role of Chairman, Chief Executive Officer, and President of KeyCorp on May 1, 2020, bringing more than 30 years of financial services experience to his role.

-Chris and his team are responsible for $181 billion in assets, 18,000 employees and 3.5 million clients.
+Chris and his team are responsible for $187 billion in assets, more than 17,000 employees and 3.5 million clients.
 He is focused on, and dedicated to, delivering shareholder value; keeping the client experience central to all priorities; lifting and revitalizing communities; and maintaining a diverse, experienced, and engaged board of directors and team.

 In September 2019, Chris was appointed President and Chief Operating Officer of KeyCorp, and was named Chairman and CEO of KeyBank, N.A. in 2012.
 Previously, Chris was Vice-Chairman and President of Banking where he was responsible for KeyCorp’s businesses.
 Chris was responsible for leading Key’s integration of First Niagara Financial Group, which was the largest acquisition in Key’s 190-year history.